top of page

 Jack Mangini

-Jack is a second-year student in the Clinical Psychology PsyD program.
+Jack is a fourth-year student in the Clinical Psychology PsyD program.
 Jack graduated with a B.A. in Psychology from McGill University.
 His undergraduate thesis focused on the role that empathic accuracy plays in perceived social support.
 Before coming to Ferkauf, Jack worked at the Institute for Child Development at SUNY Binghamton where he taught children with Autism Spectrum Disorder.
-He is currently working with Dr. Quigley on a systematic review that examines the role of social support during the COVID-19 pandemic.
+His Doctoral Research Project was a systematic review of research on social support as a protective factor for the development of depression during the COVID-19 pandemic.
+Email: jmangin1@mail.yu.edu

 Chayim Rosensweig

-Chayim is a second-year student in the Clinical Psychology Psy.D Program.
-He earned his B.A. in Psychology at Yeshiva College, Yeshiva University.
-Prior to his graduate training at Ferkauf, Chayim worked as a Sr. Research Assistant at the Johns Hopkins University School of Medicine and at the James J. Peters Department of Veterans Affairs Medical Center.
-He is currently a pre-doctoral extern at the Pace University Counseling Center.
-Chayim’s primary research interests include identity and psychopathology, depression, anxiety, suicide, and community psychology.
+Chayim is a fourth-year student in the Clinical Psychology Psy.D Program.
+He earned his M.A. in Psychology at the Ferkauf Graduate School of Psychology, Yeshiva University, and his B.A. in Psychology at Yeshiva College, Yeshiva University.
+Prior to his graduate training, Chayim worked as a Sr. Research Assistant at the Johns Hopkins University School of Medicine and at the James J. Peters Department of Veterans Affairs Medical Center.
+He is currently a pre-doctoral extern therapist at New York Presbyterian-Westchester Behavioral Health Center and at the Max and Celia Parnes Family Psychological and Psychoeducational Services Clinic.
+He previously externed at Zucker Hillside Hospital’s Behavioral Health College Partnership program and the Pace University Counseling Center.
+Chayim is also working as a clinical interviewer at Deliberate Health.
+Chayim’s primary research interests include the self-concept and psychopathology, depression, anxiety, suicide, and community psychology.
+He is currently conducting analyses for his Doctoral Dissertation, which focuses on the longitudinal associations between temporal self-appraisal and depression.
 Email: Chayim.rosensweig@mail.yu.edu

 bottom of page